yeasy/learning_pickleball/09_lob_en.md

 Lobing the ball mainly refers to the technique of jumping the ball into the opponent's backcourt.
 Proper use of the Lob-and-Lob technique can mobilize the opponent's movement, change the rhythm of the game, and create opportunities for offense.

-* Far-net Lob: Lobing the ball from the backcourt to the opponent's backcourt;
+* Backcourt Lob: Lobing the ball from the backcourt to the opponent's backcourt, in order to slow down the gamee pace;
 * Midfield Lob: Lob the ball to the opponent's backfield from the midfield position;
-* Near-net Lob: when the opponent's return is high; when the opponent's Dink return is not of high quality,
+* Near-net Lob: when the opponent's return is high or far, lob can force the opponents to go to the back court.

 ## When to use Lob